expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 #

 ## Supported URI schemes

+In this table, you can see what type of URI can be handled by each method.
+For example, if you have an URI, which begins with `content://`, you cannot use `FileSystem.readAsStringAsync()`, but you can use `FileSystem.copyAsync()` which supports this scheme.

 | Method name               | Android                                                                                                          | iOS                                                                                             |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |